markiantorno/voight-kampff/server.md

 ```
 curl "http://fhirtest.uhn.ca/baseDstu3/Patient/191025/_history/6"
 ```
-...for the specific hitorical version, or:
+...for the specific historical version, or:
 ```
 curl "http://fhirtest.uhn.ca/baseDstu3/Patient/191025/"
 ```
-...for the latest.
+...for the latest version, regardless of how many updates have been made.

 ##